evgenyb/aks-workshops/01-aks-and-k8s-101/labs/lab-03/readme.md

 # lab-03 - Containerizing your application

-## Estimated completion time - xx min
+## Estimated completion time - 15 min

 To work with Kubernetes and learn `kubectl` commands we need a test application.
 I created the simplest default version of `ASP.NET Core Web API` app with `WeatherForecast` controller and extended it with a couple of additional controllers that we will need in later labs.
-During this lab you will add Docker support, will package application as Docker image, push image to the Azure Container Registry (ACR) and will run it in AKS.
+During this lab you will add Docker support, will package application as Docker image and push image to the Azure Container Registry (ACR).
 This application will be our `guinea pig` application we will use with all further labs.

 ## Goals